eellak/fossbot-web-simulator/README.md

 Future Work
 ------------

 There are still opportunities for further enhancement of the Fossbot Web Simulator.
-I am confident that, with the combined efforts of the Open Source community, this goal can be realized.
+I am confident that, with the combined efforts of the Open Source community, this goal can be achieved.
 Feel free, to contribute and participate on that project, any suggestion and improvement are welcomed.

 Some thoughts for future work: